SaradaPurnaSonty/Aksarapadiyam/README.md

-#vEdaakSharapadeeyaM
+#Akṣarapadīyam

-##  vEdaakSharapadeeyaM traditionally refers to a treatise or section that analyzes letters (aksaras) and words (padas), detailing their meanings, phonetics, and grammatical usage.
+##  Akṣarapadīyam traditionally refers to a treatise or section that analyzes letters (aksaras) and words (padas), detailing their meanings, phonetics, and grammatical usage.
 Broadly, it can be understood as follows:
 Akṣara – The individual letters, which in the Vedic tradition possess independent potency and significance.
 Pada – Words, encompassing their form, grammatical structure, and semantic content.